Step 1: Choose what product or service you want to promote

 - Plug your conversion rate % into cell I5

 You can play around with an optimised conversion rate % in cell L5, but perhaps keep this the same as cell I5 to start.
 You can also amend cells D5:H5 with your own CTR data if you wish.

 The spreadsheet will take care of the rest, giving you a calculated keyword value using the data you have provided.
 This will allow you to pitch your need for some marketing budget to push through your product or service, and your boss will love it the monetary values provided!

 As mentioned throughout this post, this is not to be taken with 100% accuracy (there are too many variables), but is a very credible way to assign a potential monetary value to your keyword targets.
 Search marketing can take time (SEO) or money (PPC) to gain traction.
 Knowing the potential that lies on the other side can make both a lot more comfortable.

-Or, if you’re tearing your hair out with digital and wondering why you’re not making progress, then please give us a call on 01865 684999 and let’s see if we’re a good fit for each other.
+Or, if you’re tearing your hair out with digital and wondering why you’re not making progress, then please give us a call on 01865 684999 or fire up a live chat with one of our experts to discuss your project.